Skip to main content

 Elaine Nagey

-After graduating from Purdue in 1970, Elaine went on to earn a master’s degree at Duke University.
-Working in the newly created position of Adjunct Administrator for Academic Affairs in the School of Nursing, she began doing what she would do throughout her career—solve problems in new ventures for organizations.
-She cut her doctoral work short of her dissertation as she and husband, David (BSE ’69), began their family.
-Volunteer work at her sons’ school quickly turned into a position as Director of Development.
-During twenty-years in development and five years in policy and communications in independent education, Elaine oversaw the annual fund, two capital campaigns, several accreditation reviews, the volunteer organization, long-range planning, school-wide communications, emergency management, and published several articles on aspects of independent school development.
-Working with the Association of Independent Maryland Schools, she chaired the development committee and, with the executive director, was responsible for establishing an on-line professional journal for independent school teachers.
-Now, retirement has turned into “rewirement.”
-She is using her years of education and experience with volunteer groups and working in property management/development.
-Most recently she has been selected as a trustee of the Basalt Regional Library where she is a member of the finance and policy committees.
-Elaine looks forward to continuing with the development committee in its efforts to expand resources for Purdue’s Honors College.
+Elaine embarked on a journey of problem-solving and organizational development after graduating from Purdue in 1970 and completing her master's degree at Duke University.
+Beginning her career as an Adjunct Administrator for Academic Affairs in the School of Nursing, she displayed her knack for tackling challenges in new ventures.
+While she had to cut her doctoral work short to focus on starting a family with her husband David (BSE '69), her passion for making a difference persisted.
+Elaine's involvement in volunteer work at her sons' school quickly evolved into a significant role as Director of Development.
+Over a span of twenty years in development and five years in policy and communications in independent education, she excelled in overseeing various crucial aspects.
+This included managing the annual fund, leading two successful capital campaigns, coordinating accreditation reviews, organizing volunteer efforts, conducting long-term planning, orchestrating school-wide communications, and even publishing insightful articles on independent school development.
+Her dedication to the independent school community extended beyond her immediate role.
+Collaborating with the Association of Independent Maryland Schools, Elaine chaired the development committee and played a key role, alongside the executive director, in establishing an online professional journal for independent school teachers.
+While officially retired, Elaine prefers to see this phase of life as a "rewirement" period.
+Leveraging her extensive education and experience, she actively engages with volunteer groups and ventures in property management and development.
+Recently, she has been selected as a trustee of the Basalt Regional Library, where she contributes her expertise as a member of the finance and policy committees.
+Elaine eagerly anticipates continuing her involvement with the development committee, focusing on expanding resources for the John Martinson Honors College.

 Cathy Russell